 In September and throughout the city you can watch some of the highlights of these festivities: the beautiful Triumph Procession (Procissão do Triunfo), sporting and cultural events, concerts and the magnificent fireworks.

-Whoever comes to this city will soon realize that there is much more to see than Our Lady of Remedies Festivities: don’t miss the opportunity to admire the amazing landscape surrounding Douro river and to savour the famous Port wine in one of the places where it is really produced.
+Whoever comes to this city will soon realise that there is much more to see than Our Lady of Remedies Festivities: don’t miss the opportunity to admire the amazing landscape surrounding Douro river and to savour the famous Port wine in one of the places where it is really produced.

 São João (Braga and Porto)